 Soil testing services are offered by most state university extension services.
 It only takes a few minutes to take a representative sample and send it off.
 See how to take a soil test.

+A basic soil test usually measures phosphorus, potassium, soil pH, and organic matter.
+(A proper pH is important for nutrient availability to plants.)
 The soil test service will also give you recommendations and solutions with suggested materials to add to your soil.

 Happiness is a positive soil test, one that lets you know that you have been doing something right!